 Within the United States, one out of ten Americans over the age of 60 years old suffer from elder abuse.

 Unfortunately, many of these people suffer in silence.
-All too often their loved ones are unaware of the problem and don’t know what the signs of elder abuse are.
+All too often their loved ones are unaware of the problem and don’t know what to look for in recognizing the signs of elder abuse.

-If you have a loved one who receives in-home care services or lives in an assisted living facility, you need to know how to spot the signs of abuse.
+If you have a loved one who receives in-home care services or lives in an assisted living facility, you should be extra vigilant of potential elder abuse.

 Once you realize there is a problem, you can reach out to the necessary authorities.
 Then, you can hire a trustworthy, reliable in-home care provider to serve your loved one with care and compassion.